-THIS SITE WILL BE SIGNIFICANTLY UPDATED IN DESIGN, along with added content, EARLY IN 2022.
+THIS SITE WILL BE SIGNIFICANTLY UPDATED IN DESIGN, also with considerable added content, DURING 2023.

-John Jolliffe – Author of this website & https://www.d-day-dorset.uk
+John Jolliffe – Author and administrator of this website

 This photo at the top – shows part of The Dorset Coast with Portland and its harbour in the distance.
 The Dorset Coast is a wonderful place for walks – you can see the path – the little narrow chalk path – winding and weaving its way along the cliff tops.
 This will take you all along the coastline – which goes for miles and miles…